Read our Gallery Supervisors guide to working with and welcoming people with autism and sensory processing disorders.

 - Don’t stare.
 Most autistic people will try to make eye contact as we know it is good manners.
 Please reciprocate this by looking away from the autistic person regularly.
 It’s a great idea to have meetings side-by-side with an autistic person rather than face-to-face.

 - Don’t invite autistic people into your organisation when there is building work going on.

 - Be very clear what job that person needs to do.
 A written job spec in plain English is helpful.
 Autistic people think in black and white.
 They will take things literally so try to be clear what is required and do not expect that they will notice implied job requirements.
 They won’t.

 - When you give an autistic person a task they will keep doing it until the job is done.
 If possible, try to give a list of jobs and the order in which they need to be completed.
 Autistic people tend not to be able to multi task successfully, or switch suddenly from one task to the next.
-In the gallery it might take an autistic person extra time to switch from talking to a visitor to doing general gallery tasks and vice versa.

 - Often, when an autistic person feels overwhelmed, speech becomes difficult.
 It is quite common for autistic people to experience episodes of mutism when stressed.
 Autistic workers and volunteers might like to use a red/yellow/green system to signal distress.
 This is commonly used at autistic-run social events.
 Green means “I am ok and can talk.”
 Yellow means “I am struggling and need you to give me time.”
 Red means “I am close to a meltdown/I cannot speak/I need to get away.”

 - Many autistic people dislike person-first language (ie; ‘person with autism).
 Autism is an inherent part of a person, it is how they are wired.
 I think most of us would prefer it if you used the term ‘autistic person.’
 If in doubt of course, ask.